coolbutuseless/lofifonts/README.md

 Each pixel in the `coords` data.frame has an `x` and `y` coordinates, and to render this font, a small square will be drawn for each pixel.

-A gap will be left between the rectangels to highlight the pixelated origin of the text.
+A gap will be left between the rectangles to highlight the pixelated origin of the text.

 ``` r